 Together with our fellow animal welfare organizations, we are creating new approaches to lifesaving that are changing and shaping how this country looks at — and looks out for — homeless dogs and cats.

-More than 3,200 (and counting) shelters and rescue groups nationwide make up the Best Friends Network — a community of organizations united in the belief that we can Save Them All.
-Fundraising, mentorship, peer-to-peer connections, educational resources, program playbooks and grant opportunities are just some of the benefits available to network partners.
-And because collaboration is the underpinning of everything we do, our partnerships even extend outside animal welfare to alliances in the technology sector, the housing industry, and corporate America as we work to drive long-term change.
+Fundraising, mentorship, peer-to-peer connections, training, lifesaving resources and grant opportunities are some of the benefits available to network partners.
+And because collaboration underpins everything we do, our partnerships even extend outside animal welfare to alliances in the technology sector, the housing industry and corporate America as we work to drive long-term change.

 Education for animal welfare professionals

 Our outreach and embed programs bring Best Friends’ expertise to municipal shelters around the country.
-We work on the ground alongside staff to implement sustainable community cat programs, to build and maintain strong foster and adoption networks, and to increase the opportunities for pets to live long, happy lives.
+We work alongside staff to implement sustainable community cat programs, build and maintain strong foster and adoption networks, and increase the opportunities for pets to live long, happy lives.

 Your commitment to making a difference is what drives this movement — and we’re dedicated to supporting you every step of the way.
 Because working together is the only way we can achieve no-kill across the entire country.